Guide for Authors

 Abbreviations

-Define all abbreviations used in the abstract, main body of the text, figures, tables, and drawings on a separate page to be placed after the title page of the article and titled Abbreviations list.
-All abbreviations used in the abstract are defined in the abstract.
-All abbreviations must be defined again at their first mention in the manuscript text even if defined in the abstract.
+Define abbreviations the first time that they are used in the manuscript.
+Further, all abbreviations used in the abstract, main body of the text, figures, tables, and drawings should be defined on a separate page following the title page and titled “Abbreviation List”.
+All abbreviations used in the abstract should be defined in the abstract.
+All abbreviations must be defined again at their first mention in the body of the manuscript text even if defined in the abstract.
 All abbreviations used in tables, figures, and drawings must be defined in the captions and included in the Abbreviations list at the beginning of the manuscript after the title page.
 Ensure consistency of abbreviations throughout the article.

 For volume over time, the journal SMHS uses “V with dot above (V̇)”, instead of the regular uppercase letter “V”.
 For example, the abbreviation for maximal oxygen consumption is V̇O2max; Myocardial oxygen consumption is MV̇O2; Maximal ventilation is defined as V̇Emax; peak oxygen consumption is V̇O2peak.
 How to put the dot over the V̇O2max - Type V0307altx (Press the Alt button on the keyboard at the same time press the x button) to get V̇.